Priyanshu-Prakash-Sharma/earthquake-visulaizer/README.md

 ## ✨ Features

-Real-time Data: Fetches the latest earthquake data from the USGS API.
+- **Real-time Data**: Fetches the latest earthquake data from the USGS API.

-Interactive Map: Utilizes react-leaflet to display an interactive world map.
+- **Interactive Map**: Utilizes react-leaflet to display an interactive world map.

-Continuous World View: The map seamlessly wraps horizontally, allowing for an endless view of the globe.
+- **Continuous World View**: The map seamlessly wraps horizontally, allowing for an endless view of the globe.

-Visual Magnitude Indicators: Earthquake markers are colored and sized according to their magnitude, making it easy to identify the most significant events at a glance.
+- **Visual Magnitude Indicators**: Earthquake markers are colored and sized according to their magnitude, making it easy to identify the most significant events at a glance.

-Detailed Popups: Clicking on a marker reveals a popup with detailed information about the earthquake, including magnitude, location, and time.
+- **Detailed Popups**: Clicking on a marker reveals a popup with detailed information about the earthquake, including magnitude, location, and time.

-Responsive Design: The application is designed to be user-friendly on both desktop and mobile devices.
+- **Responsive Design**: The application is designed to be user-friendly on both desktop and mobile devices.

 ## 🚀 Live Demo